wagood/laralist/README.md

 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-8.0%2B-blue?style=flat-square)

+* [Fansipan](https://phanxipang.github.io/fansipan/) A simple package that allows you to write your API integrations or SDKs in a elegant way.

 * Laravel [FastLogin](https://github.com/m1guelpf/laravel-fastlogin).
 Allow your users to register physical authentication devices (FaceID or TouchID on iPhones & macs, fingerprint on Android, Hello on Windows and USB keys) to skip entering their login credentials.

 * [favicon fetcher](https://github.com/ash-jc-allen/favicon-fetcher) A Laravel package that can be used for fetching favicons from websites. <!-- favicon -->